shree214ram/DSA/Data Structure/Graph(26)/README.md

   3. Queue Used in BFS
   4. Tree
 2:13 -  Basic Terminologies
-  1. vertex and adges
+  1. vertex and adges  A,B,C are vertex and AB , Ac, BC are adges
-  2. Adjency vertex
+  2. Adjency vertex {A:[B,C], B:[C,A]} adjency
   3. Path in graph
   4. Connected Graph
   5. Connected componanat in graph
   6. Directed and Undirected Graph
   7. Weighted and unweighted Graph
 3:07 -  Representation of Graph
-  1. Adjency List
+  1. Adjency List [] -> [] As like linked list
-  2. Adjency Matrix
+  2. Adjency Matrix : Matrix format
   3. Edge List
 3:47 - Basic BFS/DFS Questions
   1. Print DFS / BFS